survivejs/webpack-book/manuscript/extending/02_plugins.md

   }
 };
 ```

-W> Forgetting the callback and running the plugin makes webpack fail silently!

 Running the build should show more information than before because a compilation object contains the whole dependency graph traversed by webpack.
 You have access to everything related to it here, including entries, chunks, modules, assets, and more.